 Assessment: 100% coursework

 KORE3001.
 Korean III.1 (6 credits)

-This course continues to build on the first and second year's work.
-The intention is to lead students towards an in-depth understanding of Korean language through the study of various materials provided in class.
-On completion of the course, students will be able to write essays with complex grammatical structures, and participate in situational conversations on social and cultural issues at an advanced level.
+This course continues to build on the first and the second year's work.
+The aim of this course is to develop students' Korean language proficiency to an upper intermediate level and discuss current social issues in contemporary Korea based on their knowledge of Korean language and culture.
+Students will be able to expand their Korean language proficiency to an upper intermediate level through various tasks and activities including role-plays, presentations, speeches and discussions.

 Prerequisite: KORE2002.
 Korean II.2.